H.R. 5269: RESULTS Act

 H.R.
 5269 on Congress.gov

-The official Congress.gov page tracks the bill’s text, sponsors, committees, and status.
+The official Congress.gov page tracks the bill's text, sponsors, 76 cosponsors, committees, and status.

 CMS Clinical Laboratory Fee Schedule

-This CMS page covers the Medicare Clinical Laboratory Fee Schedule that the bill would revise.
+CMS's page for the Medicare Clinical Laboratory Fee Schedule, the payment system the bill would revise.

 H.R.
 5269 Common Questions